Learn about the percentage of childhood cavities in your community and tips on preventing cavities.

 - Never put your baby to bed with a bottle or sippy cup of milk or any sweet drink.

-- Schedule a dentist visit within 6 months of the first baby tooth or by one year of age.
+- Visit the dentist within six months of the first baby tooth or by one year of age.

 - Introduce a healthy diet early to prevent tooth decay.

-- Fruits and vegetables with fiber like broccoli and apples can balance natural sugars and clean teeth.
+- Eat fruits and vegetables with fiber like broccoli and apples to balance natural sugars and clean teeth.

-- Water is the most tooth friendly drink.
+- Drink water, the most tooth friendly drink.
 Sugary drinks like pop and juice are the leading risk factor for tooth decay.

-- Sugary and refined snacks, like cakes, cookies, potato chips, gummies, and granola bars should be avoided for daily snacks.
+- Avoid daily snacking of sugary and refined snacks like cakes, cookies, potato chips, gummies and granola bars.
 Save them as a once in a while treat or a mealtime dessert.
 Give healthy fresh snacks instead.

 What can community partners do?

-- Caregivers can join education sessions on children’s dental health provided by Fraser Health. (see the calendar of events for upcoming sessions)
+Caregivers can join education sessions on children’s dental health provided by Fraser Health.

 Fluoride is a cavity fighter!
 Whether in the water, applied during a dental visit, or used while brushing, fluoride makes teeth stronger and provides protection against cavities.